-This script responds to the arguments start, stop, status, rcvar etc..
+This script responds to the arguments start, stop, status, rcvar etc. If the service is not yet enabled in rc. conf, use onestart to start it up ad-hoc.

-The start script will also use settings from the following config files:
+The service will also use settings from the following config files:

-• /usr/local/etc/couchdb/default.ini

-/usr/local/etc/couchdb/local.ini
+- /usr/local/libexec/couchdb3/etc/default.ini - /usr/local/etc/couchdb3/local.ini

-Administrators should use default.ini as reference and only modify the local.ini file.
+The default.ini should be left read-only, and will be replaced on upgrades and re-installs without warning.
+Therefore administrators should use default.ini as a reference and only modify the local.ini file.